mingchiuli/megalith-micro/README.md

 own blog...(A spring application with graalvm aot)

-A Simple Cache Library both local and remote cache
+A Simple Cache Library both local and redis remote cache

 ```xml
 <dependency>